 This is important because in patients with metastatic cancer, performing a tumour biopsy may be too difficult and invasive.
 Based on the presence of a specific ctDNA mutation detected in your blood sample, your oncologist may be able to select a targeted cancer treatment.

-- Who is eligible for Follow It testing?
+- Who is eligible for Follow It testing at no cost?

 Please talk to your oncologist to determine if Follow It is appropriate for you.